e96031413/Forest-Fire-Area-Classification/README.md

 **[Forest-Fire-Area-Classification.ipynb](https://github.com/e96031413/Forest-Fire-Area-Classification/blob/master/Forest-Fire-Area-Classification.ipynb)**

-In this notebook, we use forest fire dataset from UCI Machine Learning Repository.
+In this notebook, we use forest fire dataset from [UCI Machine Learning Repository Forest Fires Data Set](https://archive.ics.uci.edu/ml/datasets/forest+fires).
 The originally dataset is used to predict the fire area, we use date pre-processing technique to modify the dataset so that we can see it as a classification problem.

 We compare serveral different ML alogthrims, the table below shows the cross val score: